How to Get Clay in Stardew Valley

 Stardew Valley is a country life RPG where you’ll be farming, harvesting, fishing, and generally doing a lot of nature stuff.
 Within the game, there are many resources that you can use for crafting various items.
 Some are just aesthetic, others actually can help you to grow your farm in certain ways with tools.
-Clay is a valuable resource that you can use to make a variety of different items.
-The Silo, Keg, and Quality Retaining Soil all require Clay in order to craft, for example.

-It’s not easily found within the world, however.
-In order to get clay within Stardew Valley.
+Clay is one such resource that you’ll often need, so here’s how to get clay within Stardew Valley.

-The mines are also a good place for finding clay.
+The mines are also a good place for finding it.
 Worm patches, which look like little plots of land where three worms are vibing on top of, sticking out of the ground, are particularly good for getting clay.
 The next time you stumble across one of these, till there with your hoe and you might get some clay in return.

 Additionally, if you find a geode and take it over to the blacksmith in the southeast part of Pelican, there’s a chance clay can be what you’re left with once his job is done.
-There you have it, though!
-That’s how you find this precious resource in Stardew Valley.
+This one’s random and rarer than just tilling around, though.